Reading-Advantage-Thailand/codecamp-advantage/src/data/curriculum/ME07FS/ME07FS-mern-stack-course-syllabus.md

 11. DEP901A9: DevOps and Deployment (5 days)

     - Containerization with Docker
+    - Heroku platform overview and pricing tiers (Eco $5/mo or Basic $7/mo)
+    - Setting up a Heroku account and choosing an appropriate plan
     - Deploying MERN stack apps on Heroku
     - MongoDB Atlas setup and integration
     - Environment variables and secrets management